‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

 “I did say that there are relationships between younger men and older men that can help a young gay man escape from a lack of support or understanding at home.
 That’s perfectly true and every gay man knows it.
 But I was not talking about anything illegal and I was not referring to pre-pubescent boys,” Milo said.
 “I shouldn’t have used the word ‘boy’ when I talked about those relationships between older men and younger gay men.”

-Do you think that Milo Yiannopoulos used speech that advocated pedophilia, and sex between priests and children?
+Do you think that Milo Yiannopoulos used speech that advocated pedophilia and sex between priests and children?

 [Featured Image by HBO]